-• Learn More/Scroll down to "Welcoming Families"
+Learn More/Scroll down to "Welcoming Families"

-i.
-"Breastfeeding Welcome" signage is posted next to the welcome signs to the community or in similar prominent positions (e.g., city operated parks, swimming pools, senior centers), and ii.
-A "Breastfeeding Welcome" seal/logo is posted on community websites and/or social media or similar, and/or flyers are available at a visitor's bureau.
+- i.
+Chest/Breastfeeding "Welcome" signage is posted next to the welcome signs to the community or in similar prominent positions (e.g., city operated parks, swimming pools, senior centers), and - ii.
+A chest/breastfeeding "Welcome" seal/logo is posted on community websites and/or social media or similar, and/or flyers are available at a visitor's bureau. - iii.

-iii.
 Federal law or similar is enacted in this locale (e.g., North Carolina Law is enforced).
-Suggested Approaches: